The Vegetarian by Han Kang

 The story starts as an issue with vegetarianism, but midway through, Yeong-hye’s choice seems to have much deeper and troubling roots: it is fraught with a history of family abuse by her drunken and violent father and about the role of women in Korean society.
-The story – epecially towards the end – echoes the Apollo and Daphne myth of Ancient Greece, where Daphne, trying to escape Apollo’s unwanted love, prays the god Peneus to transform her into a tree and the god obliges.
+The story – especially towards the end – echoes the Apollo and Daphne myth of Ancient Greece, where Daphne, trying to escape Apollo’s unwanted love, prays the god Peneus to transform her into a tree and the god obliges.

-From the pages of The New York Review of Books, Tim Parks has attacked Deborah Smith’s translation of The Vegetarian as troubling, ‘frequently in trouble with register and idiom.’ and a prose which ‘is far from an epitome of elegance, [while] the drama itself neither understated nor beguiling’.
+From the pages of The New York Review of Books, Tim Parks has attacked Deborah Smith’s translation of The Vegetarian as ‘frequently in trouble with register and idiom’, and a style of prose which ‘is far from an epitome of elegance, [while] the drama itself neither understated nor beguiling’.
 Parks also professes his surprise at the book being awarded the Man Booker Prize International.
-But even an academic of Korean origins (though from Wisconsin) Charse Yun has attacked her for being far below the level one would expect from professional translators (apparently Smith started to learn Korean only a few years before she took on The Vegeterian translation).
+But even an academic of Korean origins (though from Wisconsin) Charse Yun has attacked her for being far below the level one would expect from professional translators (apparently Smith started to learn Korean only a few years before she took on The Vegetarian translation).
 Though Yun admits that ‘most of these errors are very minor and do little, if anything, to derail the plot.
 For example, English readers will simply glide over the fact that anbang, the main bedroom, is rendered as “living room”; likewise, few will know that dakdoritang is confused as “chicken and duck soup.”’
-He remakrs that what ‘is more unfortunate is that Smith misidentifies the subjects of sentences.
+He remarks that what ‘is more unfortunate is that Smith misidentifies the subjects of sentences.
 In several places, actions and dialogue are simply attributed to the wrong characters.
-While Smith has stated that she tried to stay “faithful to the spirit of the text,” that defense cannot be applied to what are clearly undeniable errors.’
+While Smith has stated that she tried to stay “faithful to the spirit of the text,” that defence cannot be applied to what are clearly undeniable errors.’

-Furthermore, Yun writes, Smith embillishes the text with extra text.
+Furthermore, Yun writes, Smith embellishes the text with extra text.
 ‘Page after page, Smith inserts adverbs, superlatives, and emphatic word choices that are simply not in the original.’
 He cites the example of the sentence opening the novel ‘where Han writes that the protagonist’s husband never really thought of his wife as “anything special,” Smith renders this as “completely unremarkable in every way.”
 And when the husband states he simply wasn’t prepared for this “change” in his life, Smith makes it an “appalling change.”

 Yun ultimately absolves Smith and says that she ‘carried out perhaps the most important task of all: She successfully introduced a work of literature to people who might otherwise never have had a chance to read it.
 In that regard, Smith was faithful to the end.’

-Smith has defended her self by writing: ‘to say that my English translation of The Vegetarian is a ‘completely different book’ from the Korean original is, of course, in one sense, entirely correct.
+Smith has defended herself by writing: ‘to say that my English translation of The Vegetarian is a ‘completely different book’ from the Korean original is, of course, in one sense, entirely correct.
 Since there is no such thing as a truly literal translation – no two languages’ grammars match, their vocabularies diverge, even punctuation has a different weight – there can be no such thing as a translation that is not ‘creative’.”